octavianzarzu/superawesome-test/README.md

     |-------|
     | Atlas |

-    However, this Character is labeled differently for different Publishers
+    However, this character is labeled differently by different publishers:

     | Name  | Alignment | Publisher         |
     |-------|-----------|-------------------|
     | Atlas | good      | Marvel Comics     |
     | Atlas | bad       | DC Comics         |

-    The majority of the questions focus specifically on a per publisher answer, so this doesn't represent an issue.
+    Most questions focus on publisher-specific answers, so this doesn’t pose an issue.

-3. There are duplicate character names.
-There are also Characters across multiple publishers (3), such as Atlas above.
-Given that in no question we are interested in other attributes from comic_characters_info other than name, alignment, and publisher we can safely 'drop' the remaining features in our analysis and only pick one entry per character, publisher, and alignment.
+    3. There are duplicate character names, and some characters appear across multiple publishers (e.g., `Atlas` above).
+Since no question requires attributes from `comic_characters_info` beyond name, alignment, and publisher, we can safely ‘drop’ the remaining features and select only one entry per character, publisher, and alignment.

     ```sql
     SELECT